Updated Jan 24, 2026

 Text Link

-This guide walks you through creating a stock-trading–style app using Adalo’s no-code platform.
-While fully regulated brokerages require substantial budgets, licensing, and specialist partners, a no-code approach lets you prototype core flows—registration, KYC intake, portfolio view, buy/sell order UX (off-ledger accounting), alerts, and payments UI—in weeks, depending on scope.
+This guide walks you through creating a stock-trading–style app using Adalo’s platform.
+While fully regulated brokerages require substantial budgets, licensing, and specialist partners, this approach lets you prototype core flows—registration, KYC intake, portfolio view, buy/sell order UX (off-ledger accounting), alerts, and payments UI—in weeks, depending on scope.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Important: This guide implements a custodial/off-ledger prototype in Adalo for educational purposes.
 Real securities execution, customer funds custody, and exchange-entitled real-time data require regulated providers and compliance work.
 Use External Collections and Custom Actions to connect third-party services.